Placental site trophoblastic tumour (PSTT) is rare and one of the least common (~ 0.2% 7) forms of the gestational trophoblastic disease (GTD).

-- in contrast to other forms of gestational trophoblastic disease, PSTT produces small amounts of ß-human chorionic gonadotropin; this is thought to be due relative lack of syncytiotrophoblastic tissue within the tumour
+- in contrast to other forms of the gestational trophoblastic disease, PSTT produces small amounts of ß-human chorionic gonadotropin; this is thought to be due to relative lack of syncytiotrophoblastic tissue within a tumour

 - human placental lactogen (hPL) may be increased

 There can be some imaging overlap with an invasive mole and choriocarcinoma.
-One of the key roles of imaging is to attempt to clarify the vascularity of the tumour.
+One of the key roles of imaging is to attempt to clarify the vascularity of a tumour.

 - content needed

 Placental site trophoblastic tumour may present as a heterogenous endometrial + myometrial mass although appearances on MRI can be non-specific.
 The junctional zone is disrupted.
 In the majority of the cases, there are cystic spaces and vascular structures.